LoopKit/loopdocs/docs/gh-actions/gh-update.md

 1. Keep scrolling on the same screen, past the Action secrets / New repository secret row, until you see your Repository secrets list.
 1. Click on the GH_PAT, tap on the pencil and enter the new token in the form.
 Click on Update Secret to complete the action.

 Scroll all the way to the top of the screen and tap on your LoopWorkspace link.
-Then follow the [GitHub Build Update](#github-build-update) instructions to start a new build.
+Then follow the [Update with Browser](#update-with-browser) instructions to start a new build.

 ## *GitHub* Build for dev